 all persons born in Hawaiʻi, and other individuals who have been a resident of Hawaiʻi for a continuous period of five years prior to this constitution coming into force and effect, and who choose willfully to pledge their allegiance to Hawaiʻi,

-The major difference here is that citizenship is not limited to one’s Native Hawaiian ancestry, but also includes those of other ancestres.
-To fully appreciate this arrangement, one must understand that the NHC document creates two primary bodies, one restricted to native Hawaiians only, and the second encompassing people of all racial extraction, with agreed upon separation and limited powers for each body.
+The major difference here is that citizenship is not limited to one’s Native Hawaiian ancestry, but also includes those of other ancestries.
+To fully appreciate this arrangement, one must understand that the NHC document creates two primary bodies: one restricted to native Hawaiians only, and the second encompassing people of all racial extraction, with agreed-upon separation and limited powers for each body.

 Article 3: National and Official Language

-ʻŌlelo Hawaiʻi is the national language. ʻŌlelo Hawaiʻi, along with English are official languages.
+ʻŌlelo Hawaiʻi is the national language. ʻŌlelo Hawaiʻi, along with English, are official languages.
 The document does not distinguish between a national and an official language.

 In referencing official languages, the NHC document states: